jxmot/markdown-hitcounter/README.md

 will create this file - `logs/example_1_count.log`, and each time the containing file is opened it will increment the count in that `log` file.

-Let's say you have a README in your repository named `My Repo'.
+Let's say you have a README in your repository named `My Repo`.
 First add it to the `counters.json` file like this:

 ```
 {